mkirchler/transferGWAS/README.md

 git clone https://github.com/mkirchler/transferGWAS.git
 ```

-Then you can download pretrained models into a new `models` directory via
+You can download pretrained models via
 ```bash
 ./download_models.sh
 ```
-This includes the CNN pretrained on the EyePACS dataset to predict Diabetic Retinopathy and the StyleGAN2 on retinal fundus images for the simulation study.
+This includes the CNN pretrained on the EyePACS dataset to predict Diabetic Retinopathy and the StyleGAN2 on retinal fundus images for the simulation study (the ImageNet-pretrained network is included in the pytorch library).

 ### Python